 Faculty and Staff

-- In-person meetings should be minimized.
-Utilizing WebEx or CarmenZoom for meetings is highly recommended.
+- Utilizing Microsoft Teams or CarmenZoom for meetings is highly recommended.

 - Many upcoming HRS-related events have been cancelled, please check with your event organizer if you have a question.